pauladanielafarias/jupyter_contrib_nbextensions/README.md

 ### How to install the jupyter_contrib_nbextensions and which are the extensions provided.

 # I. Installing Conda
 Before installing anything that's below, you must install Conda.
+If you already have it installed, skip this step.

 You can do it from here: https://docs.conda.io/en/latest/miniconda.html#

 # II.
 Installing Jupyter Notebook using Conda
 Before you can install the extensions, you must install **Jupyter Notebook**.
+If you already have it installed, skip this step.

 NOTICE: It doesn't work with the _JupyterLab_ version.